2023 Most Popular Graphic Communications Associate Degree Schools in North Carolina

 The colleges and universities below are the most popular for graphic communication majors pursuing a associate degree.

-Our 2023 rankings named Forsyth Technical Community College the most popular school in North Carolina for graphic communications students working on their associate degree.
-Forsyth Tech is a moderately-sized public school located in the midsize city of Winston-Salem.
+Our analysis found Forsyth Technical Community College to be the most popular school for graphic communications students who want to pursue a associate degree in North Carolina.
+Forsyth Tech is a moderately-sized public school located in the city of Winston-Salem.

 Women make up 41% of the graphic communication majors at the school.

-Out of the 5 schools in North Carolina that were part of this year’s ranking, Piedmont Community College landed the # 2 spot on the list.
-Located in the rural area of Roxboro, Piedmont Community College is a public college with a small student population.
+A rank of #2 on this year’s list means Piedmont Community College is a great place for graphic communications students working on their associate degree.
+Located in the rural area of Roxboro, Piedmont Community College is a public school with a small student population.

 About 29% of the students majoring in graphic communication at the school are women while 71% are male.